LineaFuller/Python_API_Challenge/README.md

 -Drop any rows that don't contain all three conditions.
 You want to be sure the weather is ideal

-I located the first hotel within a 5000 meter radius of the coordinates for each city.
-After pulling my results, I plotted the location of the hotels with markers.
+Finally, I located the first hotel within a 5000 meter radius of the coordinates for each city.
+After pulling my results, I plotted the each hotel as a marker with their corresponding latitude and longitude.

 ### Hotel Map
 <img width="1088" alt="Screen Shot 2021-11-13 at 2 12 32 PM" src="https://user-images.githubusercontent.com/86134771/141660584-56e318cc-e71d-4272-a708-73f9510805fa.png">

+I hope you enjoy your next vacation in Maun at the Enviro Villa Hotel!